ncuskey/silver-umbrella/README.md

 - **Aggregation**: Identical GB infractions are grouped by tag (e.g., `PUNC`, `SPELL`, `GRMR`) and replacement character/text (if any).
 - **Counts**: Each row shows a frequency badge like `10×` followed by the tag and optional `→ replacement`.
 - **Ordering**: Rows are sorted by count (desc), then by tag to keep the list concise and scannable.
-- **Scope**: Display is derived directly from `gb.edits` (no heuristics), ensuring parity with GrammarBot output while staying compact.
+- **Scope**: Display is derived directly from `gb.edits` (no heuristics), ensuring parity with LanguageTool output while staying compact.

 ### GB Enhancement Features (v3.1)
 - **Clean Punctuation Highlighting**: Words before punctuation insertions are no longer highlighted, providing cleaner visual feedback